EternityForest/pavillion/pavillion.md

 Value 255: Unknown

 #### int8 Temperature
 Celcius temperature of the device itself.
+It should be from the "Most relevant" amd likely to overheat part of the system if possible.

 #### 3: Unreliable Message